 Once you have your meat, trim off any loose fat and skin.
-These won't help the pork much and will tend to just get in the way.
-With the meat ready, apply a rub to flavor the meat while it smokes and helps it to produce a crusty surface called bark.
-Typically pulled pork rub will have sugar (usually brown), salt, paprika, pepper (any combination of black, white, or red), and herbs.
-Work the rub deep into the meat and let it sit on the meat for about an hour to sink into the meat and form a moist paste on the surface.
+Then apply a spice rub to flavor the meat and form a crusty surface called a bark while it smokes.
+Typically, pulled pork rub will have sugar (usually brown), salt, paprika, pepper (any combination of black, white, or red), and dried herbs.
+Work the rub deep into the meat and let it sit for about an hour to sink in and form a moist paste on the surface.
 Now you're ready to smoke.

-The smoke of pulled pork is provided by hickory and/or oak.
-While you can use any mild wood these are the traditional woods.
-You will want an even temperature of around 225 F/100 C. You need to keep the smoker temperature below 265 F/130 C no matter what.
+While you can use any mild wood to smoke pork, hickory and/or oak are traditional.
+You will want an even temperature of around 225 F/100 C and you need to keep the smoker temperature below 265 F/130 C no matter what.
 Too high of a temperature will make the meat tough.
-You want to smoke your pork roasts for about 1 to 1 1/2 hours per pound.
-This means you will be smoking for a long time.
-Get it, low and slow.
+Smoke your pork roasts for about 1 to 1 1/2 hours per pound—in other words, low and slow.
 You can remove the pork once it reaches an internal temperature of 165 F/75 C, but it won't be tender.
-Continue until you can easily shred the meat with a fork, at a temperature around 195 F/90 C. Now it's done.
-Of course, if you have trouble smoking for this long you can use alternative cooking methods after a few hours.
-Wrap the pork tightly in foil and place it in your oven at 225 F/100 C. until it is finished.
+Continue smoking until you can easily shred the meat with a fork, at around 195 F/90 C. If you can't smoke for this long, you can switch to the oven after a few hours.
+Wrap the pork tightly in foil and roast it at 225 F/100 C until tender.